Travel hacking is like some sort of mystical promised land flowing with milk and honey…

 - Their points are incredibly valuable and flexible.
 They and can be redeemed for any travel purchase from any travel provider and now even for statement credits for everyday purchases.

 - They offer multiple Canadian credit cards with huge sign up bonuses and low minimum income requirements.
-For example, the American Express Gold Rewards card that gives 25,000 bonus points and a waived annual fee in the first year.
+For example, the American Express Gold Rewards card that gives 25,000 bonus points and no minimum income requirement (go here to get the 25K bonus).

 - You can earn points fast with Amex Gold Rewards because you get double points on gas, grocery, drugstore, and travel purchases.